SFUStatgen/SFUStatgen.github.io/resources/computecan.md

 * See the [Parallel Computing in R with WestGrid](https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/ParallelComputing_inR_CC.pdf) presentation by Bhagya Karunarathna.
 (Note: WestGrid is the western-Canada division of Compute Canada.)

-### Serial jobs

-* Our group often runs Monte Carlo simulations.
-The task is to run the same program over and over with different inputs or random seeds.
-This is an example of